Michael Hermosillo: Chicago Cubs

 On December 2, 2020, Hermosillo signed a minor league contract with the Chicago Cubs organization.
+He was assigned to the Triple-A Iowa Cubs to begin the season.
 On August 17, 2021, Hermosillo's contract was selected by the Cubs.
+Appearing in 16 games, Hermosillo hit .194/.237/.500 with 3 home runs and 7 RBI.
 On November 30, Hermosillo was non-tendered by the Cubs, making him a free agent.

 On December 1, 2021, Hermosillo re-signed with the Cubs on a one-year contract.

-On October 15, 2022, Hermosillo elected to become a free agent.
+He suffered a quadriceps strain on May 8, and was transferred to the 60-day injured list on June 30.
+He was activated from the injured list on September 6.
+Hermosillo was designated for assignment by Chicago on September 27, and sent outright to Triple–A Iowa on September 30.
+On October 15, Hermosillo elected to become a free agent.

 New York Yankees

-On December 16, 2022, Hermosillo signed a minor league deal with the New York Yankees.
+On December 16, 2022, Hermosillo signed a minor league contract with the New York Yankees.
+In 66 games for the Triple–A Scranton/Wilkes-Barre RailRiders, he batted .222/.299/.435 with 13 home runs, 35 RBI, and eight stolen bases.
+Hermosillo elected free agency following the season on November 6, 2023.